greglan/greglan.github.io/pages/networks/ssh.md

 * `PasswordAuthentication`: set to no

 ## User configuration
+* Permissions should be set to 600 according to [this](https://serverfault.com/questions/253313/ssh-returns-bad-owner-or-permissions-on-ssh-config/710453)

 ### Key generation
 * Ed25519 is the algorithm of choiceeven though it may not yet be deployed everywhere
 * Recommended key generation: `ssh-keygen -o -a 100 -t ed25519 -C "comment like user@computer"`